A Crypto Revolution

 The technology underlying Bitcoin is called ‘blockchain’.
 The Bitcoin blockchain refers to the decentralised ledger which records all transactions on the global Bitcoin network.
 When Bitcoin transactions are made, a certain number of these need to be compiled into a ‘block’ and recorded on the ledger, miners thus compete for the privilege of compiling and recording these transactions.
 They do so by solving the puzzle of finding an enormous, randomly generated number, the more computing power you have, the more likely you are to solve this puzzle.

 The laws of statistical probability make it highly unlikely that the actor with most computing power will get to record the ledger every time.
 Once a miner is first to successfully solve a puzzle, they get to compile the transactions and add the next block to the blockchain which then updates the decentralised ledger.
 Mining is thus a means of maintaining the Bitcoin blockchain and ensuring that all the transactions are legitimate i.e. that no double-spending or forgery has occurred.
 Miners are compensated for this service in two ways, transaction fees and block rewards.
-Both of these will be awarded as the specific cryptocurrency, if you are a fan of laying down a wager, you can also read over our crypto gambling page.
+Both of these will be awarded as the specific cryptocurrency.

 Transaction fees are an incentive Bitcoin users have to urge miners to add their transaction to the most current block.
 If you pay a higher fee, a miner is more likely to add your transaction thus your transaction is recorded faster and the miner gets better compensation.
 Block rewards are the compensation miners earn in Bitcoin, or whichever cryptocurrency, when they add a new block to the blockchain.
 In the Bitcoin ecosystem, the block reward is halved every 210,000 blocks, which is approximately every four years.
 When the first Bitcoin blocks were mined, miners received 50 Bitcoin in block rewards which seems absurd at today’s price of Bitcoin, especially when you consider one block is solved every ten minutes.